"Alex Boyd's images represent a major addition to the tradition of modern landscape photography"

 In 2012 Boyd was made a Fellow of the Royal Society of Art (FRSA).
 He has worked alongside photographers such as Rankin, and trained under Japanese master printer Takeshi Shikama.
 His work is held in several national collections such as the National Gallery of Scotland, The Royal Photographic Society, The Royal Scottish Academy, as well as private collections across the world.

-A contributing Arts Editor for The Island Review, Boyd's first book St Kilda - The Silent Islands (Luath Press) is due out in Winter 2017, with a second book The Land of Maybe - A Portrait of the Faroe Islands due out in 2018.
+A contributing Arts Editor for The Island Review, Boyd's first book St Kilda - The Silent Islands (Luath Press) was released in 2018, with a second book Isle of Rust (Luath Press) due out in 2019.

 Work represented in the following collections: